August 31, 2022

 So what are the characteristics of this work?
 Innovation, new business models and delighted customers.
 You don’t get those by using the command and control approach described above.

-So how to you create entirely new business models?
+So how do you create entirely new business models?
 Here are some ways”

 Why is this distinction between Explore and Exploit so important?
 Well, it can determine the success or failure of an organization.